 This is because there is no reason in Islam for Allah to make a sacrifice for Muslims; according to Islam, Muslims are not born into sin, so there is no original sin and continued curse to pay the penalty for.
 However, Muslims do believe they can be tempted, hence their requirement to do good deeds and earn their way to heaven.
-There is no atonement for Muslims who fall short, and there is no guarantee for even the best-behaved Muslims.
-Muslims have no assurance of salvation; they believe they cannot know for sure where they are going until they are standing before Allah on judgment day.
+There is no atonement for Muslims who fall short, and there is no guarantee of heaven for even the best-behaved Muslims.
+Muslims have no assurance of salvation; they believe they cannot know for absolute certainty where they are going until they are standing before Allah on judgment day.
 And according to Islamic belief, Allah may or may not have mercy on them, but either way moderate Muslims will strive to do as much good (justice and mercy to others) as they can and hope for the best.

-*To clarify, I am speaking of moderate Muslims throughout this article, which make up the majority of Muslim believers today, as opposed to the Muslim extremists and terrorists who interpret the Qur’an differently.
+*To clarify, I am speaking of moderate Muslims throughout this article, which make up the majority of Muslim believers today, as opposed to the Muslim extremists and terrorists who interpret the Qur’an's call-to-action differently.

 The Qur’an, which means “recitation” in Arabic, is considered to be the holy book of Islam and was compiled 30 years after the death of the prophet Muhammad.
 It is believed by Muslims to be a perfect copy of the Qur’an that resides with Allah in heaven, and it holds the teachings and rituals of Islam as well as the story of Muhammad.
 Surprisingly, Muhammad is only mentioned by name four times in the Qur’an, whereas Jesus is mentioned 59 times and Moses is actually mentioned the most at 136 times.